lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 **What This Indicates:**

 Multimodality does not automatically confer improvements in agentic reasoning.
-GPT-4o demonstrates superior passive understanding—processing videos and answering questions about them—but not superior active planning and execution.
+GPT-4o demonstrates superior passive understanding, in processing videos and answering questions about them, but not superior active planning and execution.

-This is reassuring from a safety perspective, but it also tempers expectations about what omni-modal models can accomplish.

 **Apollo Research on Scheming:**